 Ethical and responsible decision making is critical to decision making at Westpac.
-Our purpose, values and behaviours, together with our Code of Conduct and related policies and frameworks, are focused on instilling and reinforcing an ethical and responsible decision-making culture across the Group.
+Our Purpose, Values and Behaviours, together with our Code of Conduct and related policies and frameworks, are focused on instilling and reinforcing an ethical and responsible decision-making culture across the Group.

-Purpose, values and behaviors
+Purpose, Values and Behaviours

-Westpac's purpose - helping Australians and New Zealanders succeed - and our values and behaviours set the direction for our culture by providing clarity about what is valued most and what our people need to do.
-Our purpose, values and behaviours were derived from four key cultural shifts that we identified as being essential to drive the right performance, risk and customer culture.
+Westpac's purpose is helping Australians and New Zealanders succeed.
+In working to fulfil our purpose, we are guided by our 'HELPS' values.
+Our Purpose, Values and Behaviours set the direction for our culture by providing clarity about what is valued most and what our people need to do.